Whether you have years of work experience or you just graduated, there’s a job opportunity for you at Nestlé. Search for jobs here.

 Supporting farmers to protect water

-In Pakistan and South Africa, where drought and water-stress are of concern, Nestlé is working with dairy farmers to implement the use of water sensors and develop water saving techniques for animal feed production.
+In Pakistan and South Africa, where drought and water stress are a concern, Nestlé is working with dairy farmers to implement the use of water sensors and to develop water-saving techniques for animal feed production.
 And in Vietnam, we have trained thousands of farmers on best irrigation practices.

 Saving water with tomato suppliers in Spain